danimart1991/pvpc-hourly-pricing-card/README.md

 - Actual price close-up.
 - Graph with the prices of the current day.
 - Graph with the prices of the next day when you are available.
-- Minimum and maximum of the current and next day.
+- Lowest and Highest of the current and next day.
 - Icon indicating the current pricing period.

 ## Installation